|Visit Henri Picciotto's Math Education Page.||Send me e-mail .|

 Even though they cannot make algebra easy, manipulatives can play an important role in the transition to a new algebra course:

 There are four main commercial versions of algebra manipulatives.
-In order of their appearance on the market, they are Algebra Tiles (Cuisenaire), the Lab Gear (Creative Publications, now McGraw-Hill), Algeblocks (Southwestern Publishing), and Algebra Models (Classroom Products).
+In order of their appearance on the market, they are Algebra Tiles (Cuisenaire), the Lab Gear (Creative Publications, now Didax), Algeblocks (Southwestern Publishing), and Algebra Models (Classroom Products).
 All four provide a worthwhile model of the distributive law.
 However, note that only the Lab Gear and Algeblocks allow work in three dimensions.

 The Lab Gear